SPACESODA/Kumaflow/README.md

 **Join to translate together on POEditor 🦜**

-Contributions to terms (also called strings or nodes) are especially appreciated —
-and it’s easy to get started!
+Right now, adding accurate **terms** is the most important part of the project — so feel free to jump in and help!
+It’s easy to get started on POEditor:
 https://poeditor.com/join/project/7drFUDh3dh

 Latest locale JSON files via Cloudflare Pages / jsDelivr: